 If you have any questions about this report or concerns about your water utility, please contact Matthew Hrabina, system operator at (623) 374-9408.
-We want our valued customers/owners to be informed about their water utility.
+We want our valued Customers/Owners to be informed about their water utility.
 If you want to learn more, please attend any of our regularly scheduled meetings.
 They are held on the third Thursday of each month at 7:30 PM at the community church fellowship hall - 34595 S Phyllis St., Black Canyon City.
 Agendas are posted at the post office approximately one (1) week in advance.

-BCCWID routinely monitors for constituents in your drinking water according to federal and state laws.
-This report covers the test results of our monitoring for the period of January 1st to December 31 st, 2005.
-All drinking water, including bottled drinking water, may be reasonably expected to contain at least small amounts of some constituents.
-It's important to remember that the presence of these constituents does not necessarily pose a health risk.
+BCCWID routinely monitors your drinking water according to federal and state laws.
+This report covers the test results of our monitoring for the period of January 1st to December 31st, 2006.
+All drinking water, including bottled drinking water, may be reasonably expected to contain at least small amounts of some undesirable substances.
+It's important to remember that the presence of these trace impurities does not necessarily pose a health risk.

 Water reports may contain many terms and abbreviations that may be unfamiliar to you.
-To help you better understand these terms, as required by ADEQ, we've provided the following definitions and examples to help put some perspective to the meaning:
+As required by ADEQ, we've provided the following definitions and examples to help you better understand these terms put some perspective to the meaning:

-Non-Detects (ND) - laboratory analysis indicates that the constituent is NOT present
+Non-Detects (ND) - laboratory analysis indicates that the item is NOT present